flydzen/qa-system/README.md

 ### fastapi_app_llm

 A supporting application.
-It is synchronous and CPU bound.
+It is synchronous and CPU/GPU bound.
 Performs calculations on models (real and mocked).
-The model executes on the CPU rather than the GPU for simplicity.

-- `GET /llm_ask` returns a stream with answers to the prompt from the mock LLM.
+- `GET /llm_ask` respond with Server-Sent-Events with answers to the prompt from the mock LLM.

+    Mock algorithm returns random substrings from the query context.
+The number of response events is equal to the number of articles.
 - `POST /encode` uses SentenceTransformer ([model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)) to encode the incoming message and returns a vector.

 Both endpoints accept batch requests.

 ### setup_milvus